 I'd like to have some help in trying to figure out if I should go on birth control or not.
 I'm getting married in about 10 weeks.
 I usually have a regular 30-day cycle, but my period is now a week overdue.
 I think that now since my period is so late there is more of a risk of a chupas nida and I really don't want that.
 I am not on birth control.
 What do you suggest I do?
-When is the latest I can go on the birth control?
+When is the latest I could start birth control?

 Please see your physician promptly for advice and please write back with any questions.
-It may prove helpful to direct your physician to our sister site for health care professionals, www.jewishwomenshealth.org, or to print out the relevant articles from that site to show to him or her.
+It may prove helpful to direct your physician to our sister site for health care professionals, www.jewishwomenshealth.org (also available as an app), or to print out the relevant articles from that site to show to him or her.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.